giantswarm/releases/docs/workflows-creating-and-updating-releases.md

 1. **Find Open Release PRs**
    - Searches for PRs with branch pattern: `release-v[0-9]+\.[0-9]+\.[0-9]+`
    - Excludes PRs created within the last 24 hours (to avoid bumping newly created monthly release PRs)
+   - Excludes PRs with the `stage/freeze` label (frozen releases should not receive automatic bumps)
    - Manual runs can target specific PR number and bypass the 24-hour filter

 2. **Post Update Command**